Dual Degree Programme in BSc Business Informatics & Data Science

 Follow your own study approaches

+When trying to figure out how to stay motivated to study, adapting your techniques to match your learning style is essential for success.
 Everyone has unique study habits and preferences.
 Some students learn best through visual aids, while others prefer reading or hands-on activities.
 Identify your learning style and adapt your study methods accordingly.

 Don’t be afraid to try different approaches until you find what works best for you.